 - 2.4.1 Examiners are appropriately qualified and experienced serving members of academic staff of the University of London, including all its federation members.
 They are sometimes called Internal Examiners. - 2.4.2 Examiners appointed to Model A Boards participate in setting and marking work for the purpose of assessing candidates and may be expected to attend any meetings of the Board held to determine the outcome of examinations.
-See 1.2 above. - 2.4.3 Examiners appointed to Model B and C Boards participate in the assessment of candidates, which can include: setting coursework and written exam papers; assessing student work and assigning marks using the published marking criteria and marking scales; providing students with feedback on their work.
-They have the right, but not the duty, to attend meetings of the Board. - 2.4.4 Examiners appointed to Model D Boards may have already participated in setting and marking work for the purpose of assessing candidates under a Model A or Model B Board.
-They have the right, but not the duty, to attend meetings of the Board. - 2.4.5 Examiners have a duty to ensure consistency of marking across the scripts they mark. - 2.4.6 Comments recorded by an examiner about the performance of a candidate in an examination, whether on the script or elsewhere, may be personal data and so available to a student making a subject access request (see paragraph 4.5.11).
+See 1.2 above. - 2.4.3 Examiners on programmes which include a dissertation or dissertation proposal assessment element may be required to review and provide feedback on both dissertation proposals, dissertation submissions, review and provide feedback on ethics form submissions if appropriate, propose alternative dissertation topics if required.
+These duties will be advised by the Chief Examiner; - 2.4.4 Examiners appointed to Model B and C Boards participate in the assessment of candidates, which can include: setting coursework and written exam papers; assessing student work and assigning marks using the published marking criteria and marking scales; providing students with feedback on their work.
+They have the right, but not the duty, to attend meetings of the Board. - 2.4.5 Examiners appointed to Model D Boards may have already participated in setting and marking work for the purpose of assessing candidates under a Model A or Model B Board.
+They have the right, but not the duty, to attend meetings of the Board. - 2.4.6 Examiners have a duty to ensure consistency of marking across the scripts they mark. - 2.4.7 Comments recorded by an examiner about the performance of a candidate in an examination, whether on the script or elsewhere, may be personal data and so available to a student making a subject access request (see paragraph 4.5.11).